 Deicing Salts And Concrete

-- Rock salt and other deicing salts will NOT harm strong concrete
+- Rock other deicing salts will NOT harm strong concrete

-- Apply silane / siloxane sealers for BEST results - CLICK HERE to BUY it
+- Apply silane / siloxane sealers - CLICK HERE to BUY it

 DEAR TIM: We just moved into our new house.
 Our builder has advised us not to use rock salt on our concrete sidewalks and driveway for snow and ice removal.
 He told us that it will damage the concrete.
 I don't believe him, because our city uses it on our streets every winter.
 Does my builder know what he is talking about?
 S. D.